hychn/hychn.github.io/md/ranalysis.md

 ## THM 1.3.11 Rational numbers are countable

-# 2.1 The Real Numbers
+# 2.1 Algebraic and order properties of R

 ## 2.1.1-2.1.3 Algebraic properties of field R
 * Uniqueness of 1,0, inverse